-TICKETS ON SALE NOW AT WWW.PANATIONAL.ORG for prestigious indoor pro-am championship event benefiting two charitable youth organizations.
+TICKETS ON SALE NOW AT WWW.PANATIONAL.ORG for prestigious indoor pro-am championship event and live Country Concert Finale by Ben Gallaher, all benefiting two charitable youth organizations.

 Harrisburg, PA (Aug.
-15, 2016) – Recognized nationally and internationally as a premier equestrian event, The Pennsylvania National Horse Show (PNHS) has been held indoors at the State Farm Show Complex and Expo Center (FSC) in Harrisburg, PA since its inception in 1945.
+15, 2016) Updated Sept.
+27 to include more information on the Ben Gallaher Country Music Finale – Recognized nationally and internationally as a premier equestrian event, The Pennsylvania National Horse Show (PNHS) has been held indoors at the State Farm Show Complex and Expo Center (FSC) in Harrisburg, PA since its inception in 1945.

 “The Pennsylvania National Horse Show is recognized locally for its significant contribution to the region’s economy and respected globally for its excellence in competition,” says Mary Smith, President and CEO of the Hershey Harrisburg Regional Visitors Bureau (HHRVB).
 “But many people still are not aware of the major charitable contributions that result from this event.
-It’s similar to how the world knows Hershey’s Chocolate or Hersheypark, but don’t realize how the profits from those two entities go directly to supporting the Milton Hershey School, the largest residential education program in the country with over 2,000 students”
+It’s similar to how the world knows Hershey’s Chocolate or Hersheypark, but don’t realize how the profits from those two entities go directly to supporting the Milton Hershey School, the largest residential education program in the country, located in Hershey with over 2,000 students.”

 The PNHS Foundation credits the financial support of sponsors, contributors, and show attendees for the organization’s ability to reinvest $30,000 back into worthy community youth programs each year through their grant program.